A Short Guide to Project initiation

 It is important to define internal and external stakeholder involvement and set the communication lines between your team and stakeholders for your project’s success.
 Because stakeholders are those who may affect or be affected by the project’s objectives.
 Therefore, defining stakeholder involvement for different phases of your project will help you to manage them actively.

-Decide the Methodology to Follow for Project Management
+#4: Decide the Methodology for a Successful Project Initiation

-Before to decide the most suitable methodology, you need to consider the following;
+Before deciding the most suitable methodology, you need to consider the following;

 - The size and complexity of the project